Shop RNIB Donate now

 A person sitting in an armchair reading a book using a magnifying glass.

-If cataracts are affecting how well you can see, or you are waiting for surgery, there are some things you can do to help make the most of your sight in the meantime.
-For example, making screens bigger, brighter and bolder.
+If cataracts are affecting how well you can see, or you’re waiting for surgery, small changes can make everyday life easier.
+For example, making things bigger, brighter or bolder.

 Adjusting your mobile phone